-Microsoft's return on assets in 2016 was at 8.6%.
+Microsoft's return on assets in 2016 was 8.6%.
 In the next year, the organization's return on assets would increase slightly to 8.8%.
 However, in 2018, the company's return on assets would fall moderately, ending the year at 6.4%.
-In the next two years, the organization would take steps to better utilize their assets, which resulted in a 14.7% return on assets in 2020.
+In the next two years, the organization would take steps to better utilize its assets, which resulted in a 14.7% return on assets in 2020.

 Microsoft’s return on assets has increased from 6.9 in 2015 to 13.7 in 2019.
 This shows that the company is making more money per dollar of asset held.
 Also, the industry average is 9.4.
 This also shows that the company is doing better than industry competitors.
 To further improve upon this ratio, Microsoft should consider increasing its dividend payout.
 This will lower their total assets, which is the denominator for the ratio.
 As a result, the return on assets will inevitably increase.

 Microsoft 2021 Liquidity Ratios